-The Becker College is ranked #1 among undergraduate nursing programs in Massachusetts, with a 2012 99% NCLEX pass rate for prelicensure nursing graduates.
+Becker is ranked #1 among private undergraduate nursing programs in Massachusetts, with a first-time National Council Licensure Examination (NCLEX) pass rate for prelicensure nursing graduates consistently exceeding state and national rates.

-Becker College is ranked #1 in New England and among the top-15 producers nationally among four-year private institutions in awarding undergraduate animal studies degrees.
-Becker is one of only two private colleges in New England to offer AVMA-accredited undergraduate programs in veterinary technology.
+Becker College is ranked #1 in New England-and #2 in the U.S.-among four-year private institutions in awarding undergraduate animal studies degrees.
+Nationally, Becker is the third largest producer of undergraduate veterinary technology degrees among four-year private institutions.
 A fully operational on-campus veterinary clinic, open to the public, provides students with hands-on experience.

-Becker is home of the Massachusetts Digital Games Institute (MassDiGI), a first-in-the-nation, statewide center that creates opportunities for industry-leading game design companies to work with faculty and students on game development projects and curriculum enhancements, which ensure Becker graduates have the skills for success upon graduation.
+Becker is home to the Massachusetts Digital Games Institute (MassDiGI), a first-in-the-nation, statewide center that creates opportunities for industry-leading game design companies to work with faculty and students on game development projects and curriculum enhancements.

-The Becker College student experience focuses on world-ready preparation and on global citizenship, supporting the belief that students must be prepared to thrive in a world that is rapidly changing as well as increasingly more global.
-The "three pillars" of global citizenship-academic excellence, social responsibility, and creative expression-provide the contextual framework for student life programming.
-These experiences include academic study, community service and leadership opportunities, internships, personal connections, and activities that make each student's education an engaging and enriching experience.
+The Becker College student experience focuses on world-ready preparation, leadership development, and global citizenship, supporting the belief that students must be prepared to thrive in a world that is rapidly changing as well as increasingly more global.
+The "three pillars" of global citizenship—academic excellence, social responsibility, and creative expression-provide the contextual framework for student life programming.
+These experiences include academic study, community service and leadership opportunities, internships and externships, personal connections, and activities that make each student's education an engaging and enriching experience.
 Becker provides an open and diverse community, encourages the exchange of ideas, and values the empowerment of all individuals.
 Through these experiences, students are encouraged not only to transform themselves into educated people, but also to consider how they can make a positive impact on others in ways that transform lives and communities.

 The College's core values of excellence, accountability, community and diversity, social responsibility, integrity, and creative expression are integral components of the student experience.
 There is a connectedness between students and faculty that enhances learning and student success and provides each student with personal attention and a close-knit, family atmosphere.